The EU-U.S. Transatlantic Data Privacy Framework: What companies need to know now

 In recent years, the data privacy issue between the EU and the US has repeatedly made headlines.
 After two previous agreements, Safe Harbor and Privacy Shield, had already failed, the Transatlantic Data Privacy Framework was presented by the European Commission in July 2023 as a new approach.
 The Edward Snowden revelations and the resulting legal battles led the ECJ to invalidate the two previous agreements in 2015 and 2020.
 The main concern was that the U.S. did not provide an adequate level of data protection, which violated the fundamental rights of EU citizens.

-Need Expert IT Solutions?
+Looking for Expert IT Solutions?

 The Transatlantic Data Privacy Framework in Detail